CyberFlameGO/svnpython/Doc/library/multiprocessing.rst

    *initializer* is not ``None`` then each worker process will call ``initializer(*initargs)`` when it starts.

+   .. versionadded:: 3.2
       *maxtasksperchild* is the number of tasks a worker process can complete before it will exit and be replaced with a fresh worker process, to enable unused resources to be freed.
 The default *maxtasksperchild* is None, which means worker processes will live as long as the pool.

    .. note::

       Worker processes within a :class:`Pool` typically live for the complete duration of the Pool's work queue.
 A frequent pattern found in other systems (such as Apache, mod_wsgi, etc) to free resources held by workers is to allow a worker within a pool to complete only a set amount of work before being exiting, being cleaned up and a new process spawned to replace the old one.
 The *maxtasksperchild* argument to the :class:`Pool` exposes this ability to the end user.

    .. method:: apply(func[, args[, kwds]])

-      Equivalent of the :func:`apply` built-in function.
+      Call *func* with arguments *args* and keyword arguments *kwds*.
 It blocks till the result is ready.
 Given this blocks, :meth:`apply_async` is better suited for performing work in parallel.
 Additionally, the passed in function is only executed in one of the workers of the pool.

-   .. method:: apply_async(func[, args[, kwds[, callback]]])
+   .. method:: apply_async(func[, args[, kwds[, callback[, error_callback]]]])

       A variant of the :meth:`apply` method which returns a result object.

       If *callback* is specified then it should be a callable which accepts a single argument.
+When the result becomes ready *callback* is applied to it, that is unless the call failed, in which case the *error_callback* is applied instead

+      If *error_callback* is specified then it should be a callable which accepts a single argument.
+If the target function fails, then the *error_callback* is called with the exception instance.

-When the result becomes ready *callback* is applied to it (unless the call failed).  *callback* should complete immediately since otherwise the thread which handles the results will get blocked.
+      Callbacks should complete immediately since otherwise the thread which handles the results will get blocked.

    .. method:: map(func, iterable[, chunksize])